Skip Navigation

 Small Modular Reactors

-In 2018, Canada released a Small Modular Reactor (SMR) Roadmap, concluding that the implementation of a successful SMR strategy in Canada must include funding for SMR demonstration projects, legislative and regulatory changes, public engagement, international enabling frameworks.
-On December 2019, Ontario, New Brunswick, and Saskatchewan signed a Memorandum of Understanding (MOU), with Alberta joining on April 14, 2021, to establish a framework that will maximize the potential to access market opportunities in Canada and internationally.
+In 2018, Canada released a Small Modular Reactor (SMR) Roadmap, concluding that the implementation of a successful SMR strategy in Canada must include funding for SMR demonstration projects, legislative and regulatory changes, public engagement, and international enabling frameworks.
+In December 2019, Ontario, New Brunswick, and Saskatchewan signed a Memorandum of Understanding (MOU), with Alberta joining on April 14, 2021, to establish a framework that will maximize the potential to access market opportunities in Canada and internationally.
 As part of the MOU, a Feasibility Report (the Report) was drafted by the energy ministers of the original MOU and the CEOs of Bruce Power, Ontario Power Generation (OPG), and SaskPower.
 The Report identified extensive expertise in Ontario and New Brunswick in design, construction and servicing of nuclear reactors.
-There is an abundance of resources in Canada, with Saskatchewan being the home to the Athabasca basin housing the largest volume of uranium in the world.
+There is an abundance of resources in Canada, with Saskatchewan being the home to the Athabasca basin housing - the largest volume of uranium in the world.

-In December 2020, Canada released an SMR Canada Action Plan (Action Plan) based on the recommendations gathered from the Roadmap.
-The goal of the Action Plan is to establish Canada’s leadership in the sector by anchoring jobs, intellectual property, and supply chains in the country.
-Investments have already started in some provinces.
-In March 2022, the governments of Ontario, New Brunswick, Alberta and Saskatchewan released a Strategic Plan for the Deployment of SMRs (Strategic Plan), which represents the final deliverable under the MOU.
 The Action Plan and Strategic Plan call for SMR implementation to occur in three streams – a 300 MW SMR project at the Darlington Nuclear Site in Ontario for use by 2028 (since expanded to include three more SMRs at the Darlington Nuclear Site), followed by similar projects in Saskatchewan; two advanced SMR facilities in New Brunswick with demonstrations ready by 2030; and micro-SMRs for remote communities, with a five MW demonstration project already under way and to be completed by 2026.
 In Ontario, OPG is committed to building the SMR project at the Darlington Nuclear Site as outlined in the Action Plan and Strategic Plan.
 In New Brunswick, investments into SMR development started as early as 2018, with NB Power committing C$10-million towards an advanced research cluster in the province and Moltex Energy (Moltex) and ARC Nuclear Canada Inc (ARC Canada), each committing C$5-million.
-In 2021, New Brunswick committed $20 million in funding for ARC Canada to bring SMRs to market from New Brunswick and the federal government committed C$50.5-million for Moltex to develop SMRs also in the province.
+In 2021, New Brunswick committed C$20-million in funding for ARC Canada to bring SMRs to market from New Brunswick and the federal government committed C$50.5-million for Moltex to develop SMRs also in the province.
 In 2023, Natural Resources Canada launched the Enabling Small Modular Reactors Program to fund research and development related to SMR waste management and the creation of SMR supply chains within Canada.
 With this private and public support of SMRs to continue, Canada is positioning itself as a leader in this sector.

 Blue and Green Hydrogen